 Jessica is a writer from Los Angeles, California.
 After studying Literature and Film Theory at Harvard, she traveled the world as a journalist.
 To date, Jessica has visited more than 40 countries and written about international civil rights, subversive art and music, Chilean wine, and everything in between.
 Jessica is also a skilled content strategist and has lent her storytelling expertise to leading tech companies in Silicon Valley.

 Award-winning photojournalist.
-Worked for magazines, newspapers, radio/TV, websites.
+Published in magazines, newspapers, radio/TV, websites.
 BA in Mass Communications from Chapman University.
 Graduate studies at USC Cinema School.
 Wrote or doctored more than 30 movie screenplays.
 Script, "God's Club," released March 2016.
 Wrote eight novels, ranging from thrillers to horror with most recent, "The Ghost of the U-85."

 Leslie David is a Bay Area independent reporter/producer and is a BenitoLink founding board member.
 She has produced for radio, television, newspaper and magazines in both California and Wyoming.
-She spent 10 years with KRON-TV News in San Francisco as camera-woman, editor and field producer, where she won the Commonwealth Club's Thomas Storke Award with Linda Yee for their series on the Aids Epidemic.
-She started her professional career in 1979 (not a typo) as a news reporter shooting her own 16mm film at KEYT-TV Santa Barbara.
+She was with KRON-TV News in San Francisco as camera-woman, editor and field producer, where she won the Commonwealth Club's Thomas Storke Award with Linda Yee for their series on the Aids Epidemic.
+She started as a small market news reporter shooting her own 16mm film at KEYT-TV Santa Barbara.
 Leslie lives on a ranch with her family in San Benito County.